urbanware-org/xicht/README.md

 *   The first version uploaded on this *GitHub* repository was *Xicht* 1.1.2.4 built on January 3<sup>rd</sup>, 2018.
 *   The project name "Xicht" (actually spelled "Gsicht" in ordinary language) is derived from "Gesicht" which is the German word for "face".
+*   The original project name was *Faces Of Doom*.
+Due to the fact, that I wasn't allowed to use the original *Doom* faces and since you can replace the graphics with arbitrary ones, this name was dropped.

 [Top](#xicht-)